tableau/Logshark/docs/docs/logshark_postgres.md

 You will need:

 - System Requirements for [LogShark](\docs\LogShark_install.md)
-- PostgreSQL v9.6
+- PostgreSQL 12 or later
-  - This feature has been tested to be compatible with PostgreSQL v9.6.
-Additional testing is underway.
+  - LogShark uses the Npgsql .NET driver, which requires PostgreSQL 12 or later.
   - Download and install PostgreSQL on your machine

 ## Required permissions for the user